 Scholars are responsible for remaining dedicated to their academic studies.
 The Cooke Foundation encourages Scholars to maintain a strong GPA.
 We understand that exceptional circumstances can occur.
-Scholars are responsible for communicating academic challenges to the Foundation in a timely manner and engaging with their dean to implement success strategies.
+Scholars are responsible for communicating academic challenges to the Foundation in a timely manner so that we can support your progress forward.

 Scholars whose term GPAs fall below 3.0 or who earn Cs or below for a term are identified for academic support by our team.
-In these situations, deans work closely with the Scholar to understand the nature of the concern and discuss strategies to encourage the student's success.
+In these situations, deans work closely with the Scholar to understand the nature of the concern and identify strategies to encourage the student's success.
 We recognize that students experience challenges for a multitude of reasons and that every situation is unique.
-We want to ensure that you maximize tailored supports and available resources to meet your individual needs.

-If you encounter academic or personal difficulties during the year that may impede your academic progress or success, please contact the Cooke Foundation as soon as possible.
+If you encounter academic or personal difficulties during the year that are impacting your performance or progress, please contact the Cooke Foundation as soon as possible.
 Your dean will work with you to address the issue.
 We want you to succeed and can only help when you communicate with us.